grid-line

 Embedded finance enables non-financial companies to integrate financial services into their products and offerings.

-We are already seeing this technology impacting several non-financial players.
+We are already seeing this technology impacting several primarily non-financial players.

-Uber, with the launch of Uber Money, aims to become a bank account for their drivers.
+Uber, with the launch of its Uber Pro debit card, aims to become a bank account for its drivers.

 Notably, embedded finance is very consumer-facing.